topic 4: water balance

 Function of the Nephrons

-Remove excess water,wastes and other substances from your blood.
+Remove excess water,waste and other substances from your blood.

 Return substances like sodium, potassium or phosphorus whenever any of these substances run low in your body.